TheLineAnimation/playblast-plus/docs/_sources/paragraphs/interface.rst.txt

 - **Show Image Plane**

-    The state of this checkbox decides if the backgorund images/planes are displayed in the preview
+    The state of this checkbox decides if the background images/planes are displayed in the preview

 - **Show Wireframe**